CanonicalLtd/maas-docs/src/en/installconfig-rack.md

 ## Install a rack controller

-When a rack controller is installed on the same system as the region API server it will become registered it automatically.
+When a rack controller is installed on the same host as the region API server it will register itself to it automatically.
 Otherwise it will need to be done manually.

 To install and register a rack controller you can either use the Ubuntu Server